Excerion/yugioh/_posts/2018-8-26-Rydia-format-v.05.md

 - Play Link monsters on the classic field!
 Without a limit on how many Extra Deck monsters you have.
 - No Xyzs because stacking cards on top of each other is lame.

+### Basic info

+- Only the cards listed below are part of the format.
+- The game generally uses old rulings.
+That means the first player draws a sixth card, you can declare priority on Ignition Effects, and the UDE rulings are in effect for cards of that era.

-# How Links work here
+### How Links work here

 The game is played in classic mode, and there is no limit on how many monsters from the Extra deck you have.
 The arrows on Link monsters are ignored.
 There are no Link monsters in the format where the arrows matter, and there never will be.

-# Further details

-- Only the cards listed below are part of the format.
-- The game generally uses old rulings.
-That means the first player draws a sixth card, you can declare priority on Ignition Effects, and the UDE rulings are in effect for cards of that era.

-# Changelog for v.05
+### Changelog for v.05

 - Added a Further details section
 - Removed duplicate cards from the card pool and reorganized them a little.
 - Added the following cards:
-    Rocket Warrior
+	- Rocket Warrior
-    Drillroid
+	- Drillroid
-    Elemental HERO Bubbleman
+	- Elemental HERO Bubbleman
-    Fusion Recovery
+	- Fusion Recovery
-    Cold Wave
+	- Cold Wave

+## Card pool

-# Limited cards
+### Limited cards

 Breaker the Magical Warrior
 Card Trooper